curesh/lowpolycompression/README.md

 ### Converting media to poly art

-Run the following command on terminal, in the same folder as the python scripts `python3 gen_vid.py [INSERT_IMAGE_OR_VIDEO_FILE_HERE]`
+Run the following command on terminal, in the same folder as the python scripts:

+  `python3 gen_vid.py [INSERT_IMAGE_OR_VIDEO_FILE_HERE]`

 ## Notes